 Congratulations, you did it!
 Be sure to congratulate yourself on your accomplishment.
 It’s time to choose whether you want to see more of Vietnam, travel, or teach (or both).

 By renewing your contract, you may be able to extend your stay in Vietnam and teach for a longer period of time.
 As a confident and experienced TEFL teacher, your options are limitless.

 After my final year exams, I really didn’t know what I wanted to do with my life but I knew I wanted to go traveling again.
 So I completed the TEFL course, saw there was an internship in Vietnam offered and booked onto it straight away.
 Coming to Vietnam has probably been one of the best decisions I’ve ever made!

 Want to travel the world and get paid while doing so?
 Have no experience and don’t know where to start?
 Or are you looking for an easy and fast way to go abroad?
 Paid TEFL Internships are the answer to all of these!

 Explore this internship!

 Wondering what you’re going to do with your precious free time?
-We’re glad you asked!
-We know your adventure bucket list is long, but make sure you tack these recommendations from past TEFL interns in Thailand towards the top!
+We know there are certain adventures that cannot be missed out on!
+So make sure to take a look above at these recommendations from past TEFL interns in Vietnam, and create your own Vietnam bucket list!

 Outside the Classroom